Select topics below to learn more about Flight Education at The Ohio State University.

 Visit the university airport website to learn about its location.
 There is FREE parking at the university airport available for students or community members attending training or visiting the facility.

 For transportation to the university airport, students may use their personal vehicles or the COTA bus system.
-Traditionally, freshmen are not able to purchase a permit to park their cars on campus, however the Center for Aviation Studies can issue aviation students waivers.
+Traditionally, freshmen are not able to purchase a permit to park their cars on campus, however the Center for Aviation Studies can issue aviation students waivers for students who receive a flight slot.
 The Central Ohio Transit Authority (COTA) offers bus service from main campus to a shopping plaza about one mile from the Ohio State airport.
 COTA is free for Ohio State students.

 The Flight Education program offers technical skills and trainings for licensing, certificates and testing for both Ohio State students and community members.
 The Center for Aviation Studies is the home of the university’s aviation academic programs and only applies to Ohio State students pursuing aviation-related degrees.